CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 2: Create New Environment Approval Flow

+In this task you will, build a flow triggered by form submissions that requests approval and conditionally creates a new environment.

 1. Navigate to **Power Automate**.

 1. Set your environment to **Power Platform CoE**.